uktrade/mobius3/README.md

 ### Objects with the same key as a directory

-S3 is a key, value store and not a filesystem: there is no perfect mapping of all possible keys to a directory structure, e.g. it can store objects with keys `a` and `a/b`, but a filesystem can't have files with paths `a` and `a/b`.
+S3 is a key, value store and not a filesystem: there is no perfect mapping of all possible keys to a directory structure, e.g. it can store objects with keys `a` and `a/b`, but a filesystem can't have files with paths `/a` and `/a/b`.
 In such a case mobius3 will usually treat `a` as a file and ignore `a/b`.
 However, if `a/b` is created while mobius3 is running and synced locally, then `a` will not be created locally.

 ----